nextapps-de/spotlight/README.md

 ## Embedding Node Fragments

 > With node fragments you can simply add everything as a slide.
+This way you can create your own full customized slides with its own interactions inside them.

 You can use this feature completely by markup by providing a query selector as "src" which points to a node in your document.

 ### Using Auto-Mount / Auto-Unmount

+> This workaround is also compatible if you are using server-side rendering.

 You can use a hidden backstore optionally which holds the fragments to be inserted as a slide, e.g.: